dynamicguy/mw-docs/docs/dashboard/catalog/products.md

 It’s what distinguishes different variants.
 For example: for the attribute _cover type_ you will have two variant attributes: _hard cover_ or _soft cover_.

-For more information on the product structure in MajorityWorld, see the [Product Types](dashboard/configuration/products.md) topic.
+For more information on the product structure in DrikGallery, see the [Product Types](dashboard/configuration/products.md) topic.

 ## Stock management